-Following the tour, we will email you a PDF copy of an illustrated trip report.
-This will include a complete checklist of all wildlife recorded during the tour and if we are able to get any interesting bird, animal, or landscape photographs these will be included in the trip report and will also be added to our new Flickr page.
+Soon after the completion of the tour, we will email you a PDF copy of an illustrated trip report.
+This will include a complete checklist of all wildlife recorded during the tour and if we are able to get any interesting bird, animal, or landscape photographs these will be included in the trip report and will also be added to our new Flickr page (usually at a later date when time permits).